contao/docs/docs/manual/installation/system-requirements.en.md

 There are a few major Internet service providers that offer special settings for running Contao.
 Fortunately, they are only the exception to the rule.
 The provider-specific settings can be found in the German [Contao forum](https://community.contao.org/de/forumdisplay.php?67-Erfahrungen-mit-Webhostern).
-You can optimal hosting packages for Contao from the [Contao partners](https://contao.org/en/contao-partners.html) in the service category "Web hosting".
+You can get optimal hosting packages for Contao from the [Contao partners](https://contao.org/en/contao-partners.html) in the service category "Web hosting".